sunscrapers/hedju/README.rst

         :alt: Documentation Status

-Replacement for Django REST Framework's ``LimitOffsetPagination`` class with optional enveloping.
+Replacement for Django REST Framework's pagination classes implementing Link header as defined in RFC5988_ with optional enveloping.

+.. note:: This is pre-alpha code.
+Use at your own discretion.

 * Free software: MIT license
 * Documentation: https://hedju.readthedocs.io.